HighnessAtharva/django-crypto-app/README.md

 # start the server
 python manage.py runserver

-# Django will start the server on port 8000
-open the browser and go to http://localhost:8000/
+# Django will start the server on port 8000 so open the browser and go to http://localhost:8000/

 # Visit http://localhost:8000/admin to login to the admin panel